sarahmarshy/pgen_definitions/README.md

 ### MCU

 MCU record defines the basic information about the mcu and specific settings for each tool.
 As an example is shown the uvision settings for the lpc1768 mcu.
 The data can be obtain from the project files.
 Look for keys TargetOption in uvision project file.
-You can use pgen's import command to import MCU information from a valid project file into this repository.
+You can use pgen's extract command to extract MCU information from a valid project file.
+You can submit a pull request to this repository if you want the target to be officially affed to pgen.

 ```
 mcu: